harryf/comedy/docs/_shows/20190910_Kontiki_10th_September_2019.md

 >
 > I would even give up porn for her.
 >
-> Bess hasn't looked at porn for me.
->
-> It'd be two and a half years, probably.
+> Bess hasn't looked at porn for maybe two and a half years, probably.
 >
 > But, you know, the thing is, is that when Elle fell in love with Bess, when a
 >